Fall Races are Virtual – Now What?

 - Take the run to the trails.
 Trail running is a whole different workout and environment than on the road.
 Who knows, maybe you will even want to tackle your race as a trail race.

 Our commitment to running and ourselves is always tested during training.
-Running connects us to each other and to our greater community.
-How can we build a commitment to use our running to positively impact ourselves and our community?
+Running connects our greater community and us.
+How can we build a commitment to use our running to impact ourselves and our community positively?

 - What is your why?
 Really, why do you run and train for races?
 Get in touch with this feeling as sometimes it can get muddled when we are in the thick of it.